lorforlinux/docs.beagleboard.io/intro/contribution/rst-cheat-sheet.rst

     .. code-block:: rst

+        .. admonition:: YouTube Video Description <1>

-        .. youtube:: <YouTube_video_ID> <1>
+        .. youtube:: <YouTube_video_ID> <2>
-            :caption: Caption for video <2>

     .. annotations::

-        <1> Here you have to replace the <YouTube_video_ID> with your actual YouTube ID.

-        <2> Optionally, you can include a caption for your video.
+        <1> Optionally, you can include a title for your video.
 This is useful for internal links.

+        <2> Here you have to replace the <YouTube_video_ID> with your actual YouTube ID.

 When rendered, it looks like :ref:`youtube-example`.

 .. _youtube-example:

+.. admonition:: Example of embedded YouTube video

 .. youtube:: 7cm1AAnaawk
-    :caption: Example of embedded YouTube video

 More
 ====